I have a teenager but their other parent is a Study Member

 While you're having your interview, the young person will also be answering some questions.
 They will have a break at about the same time you finish your interview, and you are welcome to join them for morning tea.
 Then they will carry on with their assessment day, and we ask that you return around 3pm to pick them up.
 If you would like to stay at the unit during the rest of the day, there is a space available for you to use.

 Meals will be provided, and we will discuss transport and accommodation requirements with you when we initially contact you.

-If the Dunedin Study member is your 15 year-old's primary caregiver, you will not be required to come into the research unit.
+If the Dunedin Study member is your teenager’s primary caregiver, you will not be required to come into the research unit.
 The Dunedin Study Member will do this, and we will ask their permission to contact you to take part in a telephone interview.
-The phone interview will take about half an hour, and we will talk about your 15 year-old, your relationship with them, and ask a few questions about you.
+The phone interview will take about half an hour, and we will talk about your child, your relationship with them, and ask a few questions about you.
 We will arrange this at a time convenient to you.

 Any information you give us will be entirely confidential, and we will not share it with anyone else - including your family members.

-If you have any questions, or would like to know more about the Next Generation Study, please contact Judith Sligo, the Next Generation Study Manager, at 03 479 7223.
+If you have any questions, or would like to know more about the Next Generation Study, please contact the Manager, Helena McAnally, by email or phone 03 479 5553.